Darius is a former high school literary and feature writer with a BS degree in Information and Communications

 Most of the literary interpretations of the Bakunawa are traced to Eugenio's book of Philippine folk literature, but this is further documented in Buyser's writings.
 That is to say, Eugenio's rewriting of the legend was interpreted and is rooted to Buyser's, with the former written in English and the latter written in Visayan/Cebuano.

 The myth of the Bakunawa and the Seven Moons can be interpreted as a real-life phenomenon when the moon moves into the Earth's shadow, also known as a lunar eclipse.
 While Bathala is deemed as the almighty being in various Filipino folklore, having many and different names, the dragon, as well as the others similarly depicted in other folklore, is also believed to be the god of the underworld.

 The common assumption is that the belief in Bakunawa is an indigenous legend and has been a part of ancient astronomy and rituals in the Philippines since people first arrived in the region.

 Though the above folklore is Visayan in nature, there are other variations of it in different regions of the Philippines, usually depicted and written by Philippine ethnic and indigenous tribes/groups.
 And though they also swallow the moon, most of them are not serpent-like like the Bakunaw.
 An example is that there's a giant dragon-like bird that swallows the sun, depicting a solar eclipse.
 Another example is a giant lion-like monster with forked tails responsible for swallowing both the sun and the moon.

 Stories of Bakunawa are directly linked to the Hindu demigod Rahu, from India’s Vedic period and was brought to Southeast Asia through trade and the expansion of the Indianized Kingdoms around 200 BCE.
-And this is not unusual since ancient civilizations of from India once traded, in both goods and influence, with the pre-colonial ancestors of modern Filipinos.
+And this is not unusual since ancient civilizations from ancient India once traded, in goods, culture, religion, and influence, with the pre-colonial ancestors of modern Filipinos.